-If you are to be set a Penal Collection, the Senior Tutor will arrange a meeting with you and your subject tutors at which the Penal Collection will be discussed.
+If you are to be set a Penal Collection, the Senior Tutor will arrange a meeting with you and your Subject Tutors at which the Penal Collection will be discussed.
 Normally two examination papers are set, and you are required to achieve a particular pass mark.
+The pass mark will normally be the lowest mark in the Upper Second class range (ie an arithmetic average => 60), but may be set at a higher or lower level if appropriate in the particular circumstances of your case.

 At the meeting, you will be given an opportunity to comment on the proposed syllabus for the examination, the timing of the examination, and the proposed pass mark.
 It is important that you raise any objections at this stage.
-The Senior Tutor and subject tutors will take your views into account when deciding the terms of the Penal Collection.
+The Senior Tutor and Subject Tutors will take your views into account when deciding the terms of the Penal Collection.
 If you wish to receive advice or assistance prior to or at the meeting, you should approach the Principal who will appoint a Fellow to assist you.